This post was updated on February 16th, 2021

 Another cool thing I’ve learned about vegetables is that they contain phytonutrients.
 Tens of thousands of unique molecules have been found only in plant foods with many of these imparting amazing health effects.
 While I dislike the term “superfood” since it’s typically associated with exaggerated marketing claims, in most cases, there’s some truth to the claims and these are always caused by the phytonutrient content.
 Things like the carotenoids found in turmeric, glucosinolates found in cruciferous vegetables, and specific flavonoids found in green tea are all well-known examples of the powerful antioxidant and anti-inflammatory properties that can be found in plant foods.
 Given that PCOS is primarily an inflammatory disorder, we have even more than other people to gain from consuming these compounds.

 Once I finally understood that vegetables were actually good for me, I was sold on the idea.
 But I still didn’t like them.
 That was until I learned how to cook them properly.

 Adding plenty of salt, pepper, herbs and spices is a great way to turn boring vegetables into something quite delicious.
 Since wholefood sources of fats and oils are also really good for PCOS (see below), using these liberally can make a big difference too.

-I find it almost unbelievable that I’d say this now, but there really are few foods I enjoy more than Brussels sprouts, or finely shredded cabbage, that’s been fried in with lard or butter and sprinkled with garlic salt.
+I find it almost unbelievable that I’d say this now, but there really are few foods I enjoy more than Brussels sprouts, or finely shredded cabbage that’s been fried in lard or butter and sprinkled with garlic salt.